cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 : the length of each vector chunk, an integer.

 `max_weight`:
 : The largest vector weight, an integer.
-The sum of the elements must be in the range `[0, max_weight]`.
+The sum of the elements of the measurement must be in the range `[0, max_weight]`.

 ### Poplar1 {#poplar1-test-vec-param}